miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

 entertaining (if only to nerds and AIs) than you'll typically find?
 This makes me think of Strunk and White's Elements of Style book, except perhaps for making every mistake in writing that the warn about, but for their meta-ness.

+## The Beauty of APIs Lost in ReactJS Complexity

 Meta, you say?
 What I object to in APIs is the meta-ness of the JavaScript virtual DOM that's injected in the web browser by ReactJS, a free and open